shangzhanchao/CRB/README.md

 1. **EmotionPerception** reads audio and image inputs (`DEFAULT_AUDIO_PATH`, `DEFAULT_IMAGE_PATH`) and outputs a fused emotion tag.
-2. **DialogueEngine** uses `PersonalityEngine` and `SemanticMemory` to produce responses while updating interaction stages.
+2. **DialogueEngine** uses `PersonalityEngine` and `SemanticMemory` to produce responses while updating interaction stages and returns structured information for voice, action and facial expression.
-3. **IntelligentCore** orchestrates the pipeline: emotion perception → speaker identification → memory query → personality update → response generation.
+3. **IntelligentCore** orchestrates the pipeline: emotion recognition → model feedback → personality growth → voice generation, storing each dialog in the memory cloud.
-4. `global_state.INTERACTION_COUNT` tracks how many interactions have occurred across the whole system.
+4. `global_state.INTERACTION_COUNT` tracks how many interactions have occurred across the whole system, shaping the personality tree over time.

 Parameters of each module can be customized if the default settings do not fit your scenario.